multifreded/hv20/day13/README.md

 c0 41 62 87 0a 1e dc c8 71 23
 ```

-… and poured into file as binary.
-Asking _file(1)_ what kind of file it is
+… and poured into a file as binary.
+Asking _file(1)_ what kind it is gives a
-gives a vague result …
+vague result …

 ```sh
 $ echo "1f 9d 8c 42 9a 38 41 24 01 80 41 83 8a 0e f2 39 78 42 80 c1 86 06 03 00 00 01 60 c0 41 62 87 0a 1e dc c8 71 23" \